infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

 - when previously entered information is no longer valid
   - Example: After changing their email address, a user must re-enter the new email to confirm it.

+#### 🚫 Failures

+Failures are not defined by the WCAG at the time of writing this.

 ---

 #### Sources